 2. The company had a lot of processes which slowed things down.
 So the first thing I did was to eliminate a lot of them.
 Some of the staff were used to working in a set way and weren't happy when some of the processes were gone.

 3. Being both a woman and a senior manager, I had to overcome a lot of criticism and negative stereotypes.
 But I did and now I'm a director.

-4. It's fundamental, a company has to deliver what the customer wants and expects.
+4. It's fundamental for a company to deliver what the customer wants and expects.
 Any company that doesn't do that, will lose their customers.

 5. I've always carried out what my managers have asked me to do.
 And I expect the same if I give my staff something to do.

 6. In order to reduce costs, we had to restructure the sales team.
 Moving people and introducing a complete change from how they had worked before.